 The OECD Transfer Pricing Rules are also now applicable in the UAE.
 All companies have to comply with the Transfer Pricing rules and documentation requirements, which may also be applicable to domestic transactions.

 There are no capital gains taxes and no withholding taxes in the UAE.
 Companies in Dubai can obtain further significant advantages from the absence of foreign exchange controls, trade barriers or quotas, making it an ideal location for business setup and company formation.

 Company formation in Dubai

-Choosing the right business set up
+Choosing the right business setup in Dubai

-A common way for foreign companies to retain foreign ownership under the Commercial Company Law in the UAE is to incorporate a Branch or Representative Office (RO), which permits 100% ownership by the parent company.
+A common way for foreign companies to retain foreign ownership under the Commercial Company Law in the UAE is to incorporate a Branch or Representative Office, which permits 100% ownership by the parent company.
 These forms do not have a separate legal identity and are therefore treated as an extension of the foreign company, which remains liable for their activities.

 A Branch is permitted to engage in commercial activity in the UAE and to earn profits.
 It is licensed for the purposes set out in its commercial licence and may only engage in activities similar to those carried on by the foreign company in its home jurisdiction.

 An Representative Office is not permitted to earn profits within the UAE and its activities are limited to marketing or promoting the products and services of its foreign parent company in the UAE.

 Both Branches and Representative Offices must operate under the authority of a commercial registration and licence in the name of the foreign company, and both are required to appoint a Local Service Agent, which must be a UAE national individual or a 100% UAE national-owned corporate entity.
 Sovereign is authorised to act as a Local Service Agent in Dubai.